- Tour Plan

 · Boat navigation along the Manu River

-The navigation itself along the Manu River is one of the highlights of these excursions so most of the chances to see jaguars or other wildcats, big mammals (Tapirs, Capybaras), and large caimans are sighted on the river banks.
-More wildlife was reported during the dry season.
+The boat navigation itself along the Manu River is one of the highlights of these excursions.
+Here is a place like no other.
+In these spots, the chances of encountering a wildcat are heightened.
+Catch a glimpse of jaguars, and big mammals (Tapirs, Capybaras).
+Not to mention the large caimans that can be seen lounging on the river banks.
+Through animal monitoring, most wildlife is reported in its prime during the dry season.

-The weather also plays a key role to perform good wildlife sightings, recommend times to venture for navigation would be early in the morning or late in the afternoon.
-It’s also a good time for exploring the river after heavy rain at any time or when friajes is gone.
+The weather also plays a key role to perform good wildlife sightings.
+The recommended times to venture for navigation would be early in the morning or late in the afternoon.
+This is also the perfect time for exploring the river after heavy rain at any time or when friajes (cold fronts) are gone.

 Tours hosted at the exclusive Casa Matsiguenka

 Most of the tour-designed programs that go and stay at Casa Matsiguenka (the core of the park) require a minimum of a week of traveling by ground from Cusco and river transport from Atalaya or Shipeteari Port.

 The location of the Casa Matsiguenka plays an important role in achieving a real experience in the wilderness and accomplishing visiting the most natural attractions inside the Park.
 The Lodge is a luxury area to say you are in the Amazon.
 Well situated on the left side of the Manu River.
 Each bungalow has two beds with mosquito netting.
 Shared bathroom facilities are in a separate building.
 We generate our electricity with solar panels.
 There is also a separate building with a kitchen and a small dining room.
 On top of that, the people who run this lodge are Matsiguenka Natives, which makes it different from the other lodge management in the Southern Amazon Rainforest.